thm-msror/kkbox-churn-prediction/README.md

 ---

-## Power BI Dashboard
+## Power BI dashboard

 Open `dashboard/kkbox_dashboard.pbix` in Power BI Desktop.
 The dashboard is connected to `data/merged_datasets/model_ready_with_predictions.csv`.

-To update the dashboard with new predictions: run `score.py` on new data, replace the csv, and click Home → Refresh.
+The dashboard includes four KPI cards (total users, churn rate, high-risk count, average probability), a donut chart, cluster and city bar charts, an engagement scatter plot, and three slicers for filtering by segment, gender, and churn prediction.

 ---